Rookfighter/small-args/README.md

 ### C

-For using SmallArgs include the C header file.
+For using Small Args include the C header file.

 ```C
 #include <smallargs.h>